Alexander Gordon (brewer)

 Alexander Gordon (1818–1895) was a Scottish brewer and philanthropist.
 He was born in Glen Girnock, Aberdeenshire and studied an apprenticeship in Dundee.
 Shortly after turning 18 Gordon was placed in charge of a brewery in Aberdeen and later worked at the Lochnagar distillery.
 He moved to London and founded the Messrs.
 Gordons Brewery in Islington in 1852.
 Gordon opened a second brewery in Peckham and grew wealthy before his retirement in 1891.
-Gordon donated money to improve Ballater, a village near to his birthplace.
+Gordon donated money to improve Ballater, a village near his birthplace.
 His donations enabled the erection of a church, two halls and the Polhollick bridge.
-Gordon had no children and after his death his estate paid to construct the Cambus O' May bridge.
+Gordon had no children and his estate paid to construct the Cambus O' May bridge after his death.

 Early life

 Gordon was born in 1818 at Littlemill, Glen Girnock, Aberdeenshire.
 He was the second son of a tenant farmer married to Betty Gauld of Migvie.
 He also had two sisters and at least two brothers.
 Alexander Gordon and his brother, John, were sent to stay with their uncle William Gauld who was a farmer, teacher and preacher.
 The brothers received a good education, perhaps at Logie Coldstone, and Alexander was apprenticed to a Mr Rattray in Dundee, where the family had another uncle.